-Summary: Protein significantly influences metabolism through various mechanisms that enhance overall metabolic health.
+Protein significantly influences metabolism through several mechanisms that enhance overall metabolic health.
 Its high thermic effect requires more energy for digestion, absorption, and processing, boosting metabolic rate and aiding in weight management.
 Protein also supports muscle maintenance and growth, which increases basal metabolic rate due to muscle tissue’s high caloric demand.
 Additionally, protein plays a role in gluconeogenesis, helping to stabilize blood glucose levels by converting amino acids into glucose when carbohydrate intake is low.
-Hormonally, protein consumption impacts hunger and satiety hormones, reducing the feeling of hunger while increasing feelings of fullness.
-This helps regulate appetite and prevent overeating, further supporting metabolic health.
-To maximize these benefits, a balanced intake of high-quality protein sources from both animal and plant-based foods is recommended, ensuring a comprehensive intake of essential amino acids and promoting a stable and efficient metabolism.
+Hormonally, protein consumption impacts hunger and satiety hormones, reducing hunger while increasing fullness.
+To maximize these benefits, a balanced intake of high-quality protein sources from both animal and plant-based foods is recommended.

 Protein and Metabolic Rate